-TRAIXING TREER MUSCLES.
-Hon.
-Philip Andres, for years president and instructor of the Omaha turnverem, one of the best classes of gymnasts in the country, has been making endeavors since his state position has brought him permanently to the state house to introduce callsthenics in the Lincoln schools.
-Mr. Andres in the moments he could be seen. ments he could spare from his duties as a ments be could spare from his duties as a state official, has been drilling about eighty school children in club swinging, wand exercises, calisthenics and marching.
-He has also been giving instruction in these same exercises to about twenty-two teachers, among which are a majority of the principals.
-Mr. Andress has done this work free of cost and for his love of gymnastics and his wish to have the American as well as the German children have the advantage of physical culture.
+TRAINING THERE MUSICLES.
+Hon Philip Andres, for years president and instructor of the Omaha turnveren, one of the best classes of symmasts in the country, has been making endeavors since his state position has brought him permanently to the state house to introduce calisthenics in the Lincoln schools.
+Mr. Andres in the moments he could spare from his duttes as a state official, has been drilling about eighty scatoo official, has seen drilling about eighty scatooi children in club swinging, wand exer-cises, calisthenics and marching.
+He has also been giving instruction in these same exercises to about twenty-two teachers, among which are a majority of the princi-pals.
+Mr. Andres has done this work free of cost and for his love of gymnastics and his wish to have the American as well as the German children have the advantage of phy-sical culture.
 He hopes that by drilling the teachers they will follow the example of the teachers in nearly every large city by giving instructions in calisthenics.
 The teachers are drilled Mondays and Wednesdays and the children Tuesdays and Fridays.
-These drills occur at 5 p. m. at Harmonic hall.
+These drills occur at 5 p.m. at Harmonic hall.
 On Monday evening a public exhibition will be given at that hall by the children who have been under Mr. Andres' instruction.
 ODDS AND ENDS.
-The culs of the present system of appointing members of the board of registration by the council were demonstrated this morning when the boards organized.
-In one instance one of the men appointed was a candidate or one of the tickets, while in several other in-stances the appointees did not reside in the ward for which they were appointed.
-Mayor Graham had to straighten out the tangle at the expense of loss of time and patience.
-Fred Binger, who is charged with assault with intent to kill Peter Benson, will have his trial before Judge Houston at 4 o'clock toation at Pine Ridge, "There is but little new about the situa ion at Pine Ridge," said Colonel Guy V. Henry.
-"Everything is quiet and will remain some meddlesome and selfish people take a notion to inaugurate a disturbnce.
-The Indians will not fight and do not want to fight so long as they are properly reated.
+The evils of the present system of appointing members of the board of registration by the council were demonstrated this morning when the boards organized.
+In one instance one of the men appointed was a candidate on one of the tickets, while in several other in-stances the appointees did not reside in the ward for which they were appointed.
+Mayor Graham had to straighten out the tangle at he expense of loss of time and patience, Fred Binger, who is charged with assault with intent to kill Peter Benson, will have his trial before Judge Houston at 4 o'clock to- NO DANGER AHEAD.